VadimDu/DNA-sequences-accessory-tools/README.md

-# DNA sequences accessory tool
+# DNA sequences accessory tools
-An accessory for performing basic manipulations and obtaining bio-statistical information on DNA sequences.
+Accessory tools for performing basic manipulations and obtaining bio-statistical information on DNA sequences.
 Can work also on amino-acid sequences.

+fragment_contigs_fasta.py - tool for fragmentation of fasta files (usefull in case of nucleotide contigs) into equal length fragments

 ## Python modules requirements
 You need to have Python version >=3.0 and the following modules installed: